sv-ochis/discoveries/README.md

 # what
-a place to document my discoveries in different areas
+a place to document my discoveries in different areas and share ideas

 # where
 https://github.com/sv-ochis/discoveries/issues